Courses

 7 ELA* |

 7th Grade ELA meets for two periods (in a row) each day.
-During this time, students will read and analyze both literature and informational texts, write a variety of text types, and sharpen their language, speaking, and listening skills.
+During this time, students will read and analyze both literature and informational texts (including multimedia), write a variety of text types, and sharpen their language, speaking, and listening skills.
 Class assignments and assessments will include projects, presentations, papers, and discussions. |

 |